Topical Talk

 Teaching resources

 We provide a new resource every week for free, so teachers can use them to run a weekly news club or introduce weekly news discussions into school time.
-Ideal for students aged 9 to 14.

 Visit our dedicated resources website